Why House of Cards and Designated Survivor are IDENTICAL!

 9 Scandal about pregnancy of the First Lady

 Scandals tend to happen when someone is under scrutiny of the entire country, not to mention the press.
-First Lady Claire in HoC has had multiple off-record abortions, which almost cause a riot, but she manages to deflect it, like the lovely scheming mastermind she is.
+First Lady Claire in HoC has had multiple off-record abortions (that you can see here), which almost cause a riot, but she manages to deflect it, like the lovely scheming mastermind she is.
 Designated Survivorbeauty Alex Kirkman became pregnant with her eldest when she just started dating Tom, so is he really the father of her son?
 This potential scandal is diffused quite quickly as well.

 10 Presslady and speechwriter hook up